lruepke/HTF_lecture/Winter2025/source/general-info/installation.rst

+.. _Installation guide:

 Installation guide
 ==================

 We will use Python for learning the basics of the finite element method.
-Later in the course, we will also use `FENICS <https://fenicsproject.org/>`_ to explore some more advanced concepts.
 Most of the work will be done in Jupyter notebooks.
 Let's get all of this to work.

 Visual Studio Code
 ------------------